Ranondorf/mp2t-error-detector/README.md

 The second issue pertaining to analysis:

 - The reason you would have 200 files and not 1 200GB file is that when you need to open it up for analysis all your memory could be wiped out.
 Also processing even a 1GB file takes time in Wireshark.
+- The shell script then can summarise these 200 files into a file that is only a few MegaBytes big.
+Timestamps are preserved, so the detail of the events are there and graphing the output is very insightful.

 ## History